kitspace/kicad_footprints/README.md

 If you are stuck on KiCad version 4 or version 5 can use the `kicad-4` or the `kicad-5` branch.
 These branches are not being updated though.

+#### Ignoring Modules

+Create a file 'ignore_modules'.
+Add regexp patterns per line for module names to ignore.
+If doing this having already run './init', create the ignore file, then run './deinit'

 ### Updating

 If you want to update all libraries to their latest versions do: